 The Migration News Sheet is your reliable source of news, policy & legal updates on migrants & refugees.
-Published monthly, the Migration News Sheet is delivered to our subscribers in hardcopy, and is available for online viewing, along with access to the archives, at www.migrationnewssheet.org.
+Published monthly, the Migration News Sheet is delivered to our subscribers in hard-copy and is available for online viewing, along with access to the archives on the MNS website.

 The Migration News Sheet boasts over 30 years of independent publishing.
 The first ever bulletin came out in 1985 and it has continued uninterrupted, with 12 issues a year, for two and a half decades.
 Published by the European think-tank, the Migration Policy Group, the Migration News Sheet is an entirely non-profit enterprise.
 All subscription charges contribute to the cost of delivering reliable and verified news to our readers.

 The MNS covers high impact developments in European, international and inter-governmental organisations.
 The coverage prioritises European events and developments as opposed to merely those of a national character.

 Of primary focus are decisions and initiatives taken by the member states of the European Union, the Council of Europe and various other intergovernmental bodies, such as the UN High Commissioner for Refugees and the International Organisation for Migration.
 The News Sheet also chronicles important legal developments at the level of the European Court of Justice and the European Court of Human Rights.

 Bearing in mind the frequently-declared intention to harmonise immigration and asylum policies in Europe, the News Sheet highlights specific administrative court rulings, which officials in many European states regularly consult for guidance in the elaboration and implementation of their own immigration and asylum legislation.